chiragbadhe/imageIQ/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to [ch1rag.eth](https://github.com/chiragbadhe) for the initial development of this bot.